How to crab

 Quickly sort through crab, being careful to not break crab legs or get your fingers pinched.

-- Keep only male crab.
+- Keep only male Dungeness crab (see the difference here)

 - Measure all male crab with a crab gauge.
-Legal Dungeness crab must be male and at least 5 ¾-inches across the back (NOT including the spines) or wider.
+Legal Dungeness crab must be male and at least 5 ¾ inches across the back (NOT including the spines) or wider.

 - When measuring make sure you measure in a straight line across the back immediately in front of, but NOT including the last points.